-Earn your degree residentially, online, or in a hybrid format.
+Courses may be taken residentially or in a hybrid format (with some classes available fully online).
 Tailor your degree to meet your personal goals and ministry needs by choosing from our many specializations.

 What to Expect from the Degree